 The Art & Architecture Library and Arts & Sciences Creative Lab (Eads 007) have workstations for viewing VHS or DVD materials–including materials in foreign formats such as PAL or SECAM.

 Directions to the East Asian Library

 The East Asian Library is located on the second floor of January Hall just southwest of the Quadrangle, north of the McDonnell Science Building (see campus map).
-The Library can be reached by stairs beginning on the ground level near the University College offices or the elevator inside January Hall.
+The Library can be reached by stairs beginning on the ground level near the School of Continuing & Professional Studies offices or the elevator inside January Hall.
 More about January Hall.